tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

 _______________________________________________________________________________________________________________________________________________________________________

-# Install Calico in IPVS mode
+# Configure kube-proxy to use IPVS mode

 Calico has support for kube-proxy’s ipvs proxy mode.
 Calico ipvs support is activated automatically if Calico detects that kube-proxy is running in that mode.